Bob Dole, longtime GOP Senator and presidential nominee, lies in state at US Capitol - 1330 & 95.5 WFIN

 Dole ran for president three times, losing primaries in 1980 to Ronald Reagan and in 1988 to George H.W.
 Bush.
 After winning the Republican party nomination in 1996, he lost the general election to Bill Clinton, who later presented him with the Presidential Medal of Freedom.

-In a USA Today op-ed Dole finished on pen and paper less than two weeks before his death, he said Congress needs teamwork now more than ever, and wrote, “Those who suggest compromise is a sign of weakness the fundamental strength of our American democracy.”
+In a USA Today op-ed Dole finished on pen and paper less than two weeks before his death, he said Congress needs teamwork now more than ever, and wrote, “Those who suggest that compromise is a sign of weakness misunderstand the fundamental strength of our democracy.”

 A formal departure ceremony from the Capitol will be held at 9:30 a.m. on Friday ahead of a funeral at Washington National Cathedral and ceremony at the World War II Memorial with remarks from Chairman of the Joint Chiefs of Staff Gen. Mark Milley.